whemmingsson/valkyrie-tge/docs/game-developers/README.md

 Sometimes you might not want to trigger actions unless certain conditions are met.
 Valkyrie engine provides a rich set of conditions to utilize.
 Conditions naturally makes the game more dynamic, since they can depend on a lot of things: how many times the user have entered a room, if the player have talked with a particular character, if the user have picked up the correct combination for a safe, etc. Conditions are what makes the games feel truly alive!

 ### Events
 Wrapping it up - one last essential concept - events.
 Events is what ties triggers, conditions and actions together.
 All events needs a trigger and an action.
 Conditions are optional.
+It's up you to define when to trigger certain actions, but there is also a list of built-in events that can be customized by you.

 ## Objects
 Objects are game entities that the player can interactive with.
 Valkyrie is unoppnionated what shape the objects take in the game.
 Its totally up to you what the objects are, and how the players will be able interactive with them.